typography-interaction-2526/typography-interaction-2526.github.io/content/topic/responsive/index.md

 </div>

 <figure
-	@caption="These code examples are responsive, <nobr>themselves—</nobr>stacking like this when they are narrow."
+	@caption="These code examples are responsive, themselves—stacking like this when they are narrow."
 	@source="media-height-min-max/preview/?active=style.css"
 	class="recto"
 	style="--lines: 19; --rows: 2; align-self: end; margin-block-end: initial;"